unipv-larl/6th-Pavia-International-Summer-School-for-Indo-European-Linguistics/index.md

 - Course 4: **Italic** - Michael Weiss (Cornell University)
 - Course 5: **Indo-European Mythology and Poetics** - Riccardo Ginevra (UCSC Milan)
 - Invited lecture: ***The Yamnaya Impact on Prehistoric Europe*** - Volker Heyd (University of Helsinki)

-## ❗️❗️ Classes were moved to [Aula Grande - Scienze Politiche](aula_grande.pdf), Palazzo Centrale.
-On Saturday, we will be in Aula Scarpa as planned.

 ## [Schedule](schedule.md)
 ## [Admission](admission.md)